theshock/VideoBuilder/README.md

 This plugin is based on http://ushiroad.com/mjpeg/

-Javascript MotionJPEG/AVI builder (video-builder.js) enables you to save your canvas animation into a single avi file.
+Javascript VideoBuilder (video-builder.js) enables you to save your canvas animation into a single avi file.

 At first, generate VideoBuilder and setup.